 Its pentagon shape partly comes from the foundations of a former medieval castle that was built by Louis VI in around 1122.
-On 15 August 1346, during the Hundred Years’ War, the castle was burnt down by the Black Prince and later rebuilt by King Charles V (from 1364).
+On 15 August 1346, during the Hundred Years’ War, the castle was burnt down by the Black Prince.
+It was later rebuilt by King Charles V (from 1364).

 King François I commissioned from Pierre Chambiges the construction of a new castle.
 The architect included in the new residence the chapel that was edified by Saint-Louis in 1238.

-In 1559 the castle covered 8,000 m2 and included 55 apartments, a banquet hall (or party hall), 7 chapels, one kitchen, a prison in the vaulted cellars of the keep tower.
+In 1559 the castle covered 8,000 m2.
+It included 55 apartments, a banquet hall (or party hall), 7 chapels, one kitchen.
+Without forgetting a prison in the vaulted cellars of the keep tower!

 On the 10th February 1638 it was in the castle of Saint-Germain-en-Laye that King Louis XIII published a royal declaration dedicating the Kingdom of France to the Virgin Mary.

-His son, Louis XIV made the castle of Saint-Germain his residence from 1666 to 1681 before moving definitely to Versailles with his court.
+His son, Louis XIV made the castle of Saint-Germain his residence from 1666 to 1681.
+This before moving definitely to Versailles with his court.
 From the 1660s to 1682 the castle hosted most of the first theatrical plays in France by Corneille, Racine, Molière without forgetting concerts by Lully.

-Once installed in Versailles, Louis XIV turned the castle over to his cousin King James II of England (1633-1701) who fled England following the 1688 Glorious Revolution.
+Once installed in Versailles, Louis XIV turned the castle over to his cousin King James II of England (1633-1701).
+The English king had fled England following the 1688 Glorious Revolution.

 During the French Revolution the castle was turned into a prison.
 One of his famous prisoners was Rouget de Lisle, composer of La Marseillaise, the French National anthem.